yangrussell/animals-game/README.md

 # animals-game
-A backward-chained expert system in JESS that attempts to guess the user's animal in 20 questions or less
+An expert system that attempts to guess the user's animal in 20 questions or less

 # About
 This project was created for my Honors Advanced Topics in CS: Expert Systems class at The Harker School, taught by Dr. Nelson.